Companies struggle to keep up with the information and content demands of a digital business environment.

 This won’t be a breakthrough insight.
 It recommends elevating an important technique for higher execution.
 This technique many companies seldom use and may not have considered in content strategy decisions.

-A simple way of thinking about content strategy is to answer two main questions:
+A simple way of thinking about information and content strategy is to answer two main questions:

 On-purpose — What content do we need and why?
 What’s the “job” content must perform?